xyz8983/DataScienceProjects/HousePricePrediction/Readme.md

 ### Step 4.
 Let's examine the train.csv data file and the data_description.txt which contains full description of each column, it is easily found out that some missing data "NA" does not really mean "missing", instead, they means "None".
 For example, "NA" in feature "Alley" just mean "No Alley Access".
-Some features's "NA" means 0 or "Other", while others I use the mean value or the most frequent value of that variale to fill the "NA".
+The "NA" of some features means 0 or "Other", while others I use the mean value or the most frequent value of that variable to fill the "NA".
 The variables "Alley", and "Fence" has over 80% missing value, and variable "FireplaceQu" has almost 50% of missing value.
 Based on the mean square error later on, deleting these three variables will improve the accuracy, therefore, I drop these three variables too.

         all_data_f_drop = ['Alley', 'Fence', 'FireplaceQu']